Horizontal Directional Drilling (HDD) describes the trenchless method of installing underground infrastructures without disturbing the surface.

-GUC has the modern equipment and experienced drillers to ensure that drills are guided to the desired location.
+GUC has modern equipment and experienced drillers to ensure that drills are guided to the desired location.

 - Power cable conduits

-What makes a horizontal directional drill “Directional”?
+What makes a horizontal directional drilling “Directional”?

 The ability to steer the head of the drill along great distances is what sets the HDD apart from any other machine.

-Operators can start drilling at one point, monitor and adjust depth and alignment over the entire bore, generally up to 140mts.
+Operators can start drilling at one point, and monitor and adjust depth and alignment over the entire bore, generally up to 140mts.
 The bore can be much longer depending on the power of the machine and the number of drilling rods utilised.

 How a horizontal directional drill works